BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_cpp/Cpp_packages/vector.md

   v2 = std::vector<int>(v1.begin() + 1, v1.end());
   ```

+Sub-vector of 2D vector https://stackoverflow.com/questions/58669481/sub-vector-of-2d-vector

+Get a slice or a sub-vector from a vector in C++ https://www.techiedelight.com/get-slice-sub-vector-from-vector-cpp/

+how to change values of a 2d C++ vector by manipulating its slice? https://stackoverflow.com/questions/74936546/how-to-change-values-of-a-2d-c-vector-by-manipulating-its-slice

 # 获取vector的下标

 Find the index of an element in vector in C++ https://www.techiedelight.com/find-index-element-vector-cpp/